TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 	}
 ```

+- Restart the server and try it out

 ## Change the on-death drops

+- Stop the currently running server
 - Find the entity you wish to edit
 - Find the dropFewItems class
 - In that class their will be a return statement(the example is an Iron Golem)

 ```code

 protected void dropFewItems(boolean par1, int par2)